 By Yossef Ben-Meir

-Dr. Yossef Ben-Meir is a sociologist and president of the High Atlas Foundation, a Moroccan-U.S. nonprofit organization dedicated to advancing sustainable human development with marginalized communities.
+Dr. Yossef Ben-Meir is president of the High Atlas Foundation and a sociologist.